May 11, 2012

 No, diabetes is not a cakewalk.
 It has its own set of problems and they can sneak in when least expected.
 They can wreck havoc with blood glucose levels and destroy will power when you need it most.
 Some use the following terms - traps, pitfalls, weaknesses, and lack of discipline.
 I don't care what you use for your favorite term, but these bad habits can really make of mess of good blood glucose management.

 In good blood glucose management some things should become habits or for those that do not like habits at least daily tasks.
 These should become part of your routine just like brushing your teeth.
-Why is it then that people have such problems with this list?
+Why is it then that people have such problems with this list (sorry, the link is broken now)?
 There may be others, but I have seen this list several times in the last few years, so there must be something to it.
 I can only find the one now on the internet and my second source is a clipping my daughter sent me about seven years ago – sorry no source information came with the clipping.
 It lists two additional items beyond the link above.

 The items listed in lists of bad habits are: